The Eulogy for Grace Schlosshauer

 Fred and Grace bought a camper in which the family would drive to Florida to visit Grace’s parents and her sister Marie who had moved down there.
 They would stay in KOA campgrounds along the way.

-On one such trip down they were camped in the Carolinas one night when they went to bed with what turned out to be a hurricane approaching.
+On one such trip down they were camping in the Carolinas one night when they went to bed with what turned out to be a hurricane approaching.
 Fred and Grace crammed into the car and let Gary and Linda spread out in the camper.
 During the middle of the night Gary and Linda felt the camper lift up off the ground and sit back down, immediately after which they scrambled to join their parents in the cramped quarters of the car.
 In the morning as they were driving out of the campground they saw that lots of other campers had been completely knocked over by the hurricane winds.

 On another trip to Florida they took the autotrain.